Tony McMahon: Oxford United

 In June 2018, McMahon signed a two-year deal with Oxford United of League One.
 He began the season in the starting eleven for two successive defeats, and his place was threatened by the poor start, competition and injury.
 He started six matches in October, in which he helped the side keep three consecutive clean sheets, before a cracked rib, aggravated by playing on for 15 minutes after sustaining the injury, put an end to his Oxford United career.

 After the death of his father, and with his family living in the north-east of England, McMahon was keen to return nearer home.
 He was loaned to League One rivals Scunthorpe United in January for the remainder of the season.
 The club's manager, Stuart McCall, had been in charge of Bradford City a year earlier when Scunthorpe had tried and failed to sign him.
 McMahon soon established himself in the starting eleven as right back of choice.
 Solid in defence, he exerted a calming influence on those around him, and was considered one of their best crossers of a ball.
 A hamstring injury in April was to keep him out for the rest of the season, and the Grimsby Telegraph suggested that the loss of such qualities would be "a huge blow".
 In his absence, Scunthorpe's relegation was confirmed.

 Still hoping to find a club nearer home, McMahon remained with Oxford United during pre-season, but was released from his contract by mutual consent on 3 September 2019.

 Later career

 McMahon spent the 2019–20 season taking his coaching qualifications and coaching in Middlesbrough's Academy.
 On 27 August 2020, McMahon joined National League North club Darlington in a dual role, as player and head of academy.
 He made seven league appearances and eight in cup competitions before the season was ended early because of the COVID-19 pandemic.

+Coaching career

-At the end of the season, he took up a coaching position at one of his former clubs, Scunthorpe United.
+At the end of the 2020–21 season, he took up a coaching position at one of his former clubs, Scunthorpe United.
 McMahon departed his role as assistant manager alongside the sacking of Keith Hill on 30 August 2022 with the club sat second bottom of the National League.

+On 23 May 2023, he was confirmed as York City 's Assistant Manager having been on the coaching staff under Mikey Morton.
+In September 2024, he was appointed Director of Football.
+He departed the club in July 2025.